·

 If you have any trouble, the station attendant can help.

-There you go — that’s your DC Metro Guide in five simple steps!
+There you go!
+That’s everything you need for how to use DC Metro in five simple steps!

-Ben and I both found the metro easy to navigate and quick.
-Parking throughout DC is quite expensive, so using the metro was a budget friendly way to get around.
+Ben and I both found the Metro (WMATA) easy to navigate and quick.
+Parking throughout DC is quite expensive, so using the Washington DC Metrocard for tourists was a budget friendly way to get around.
 And, I didn’t have to deal with the famous (infamous) DC gridlock!

 DC Metro pros, do you have any tips to add?